Out This Week

 Concussion (Sony, cert 12)

 Concussion is based on a GQ article, Game Brain, which told the story of how a pathologist realised that the relentless head trauma that American footballers received during their careers was having a devastating effect, causing symptoms which were being confused with early onset Alzheimer’s.
 Appalled, Omalu set out on a one-man-against-the-system quest to get the authorities to do something about it.
-It becomes a sober, thoughtful film in the hands of director Peter Landesman, with Will Smith as the Nigerian immigrant pathologist Dr Omalu, a principled, educated, intelligent, compassionate, unorthodox, good-natured (ie the usual virtuous Will Smith character) doctor driven to find out what is giving youngish retired footballers dementia.
+This story becomes a sober, thoughtful film in the hands of director Peter Landesman, who has Will Smith as the Nigerian immigrant pathologist Dr Omalu, a principled, educated, intelligent, compassionate, unorthodox, good-natured (ie the usual virtuous Will Smith character) doctor driven to find out what is giving youngish retired footballers dementia.
 Landesman directed Parkland, the film about the death of JFK and then Lee Harvey Oswald, a drama that flirted with losing its audience.
 And the same thing is happening with Concussion, an interesting film about a fine bit of sleuthing, slightly diminished by its insistence on American football being some metaphor for America itself – the rugged individual versus the corporate interest.
 James Newton Howard’s keening, mawkish score – someday his presidential funeral will come – really doesn’t help here either.
 These shivering cavils to one side, this is a fine, well made film with an unshowy performance by Smith, who seems now to have set out on a bid for Oscar glory – Best Variable Nigerian accent, maybe?
 Salvatore Totino’s cinematography, meanwhile, is particularly well suited to the intimate and the beautiful.
 Talking of which, Gugu Mbatha-Raw as Dr Omalu’s love interest.
 Albert Brooks, David Morse and Eddie Marsan, though under-used, are all also welcome presences.

 Intruders (StudioCanal, cert 15)